ruby2js/ruby2js/README.md

 become JavaScript strings.
 Ruby method calls become JavaScript function calls IF there are either one or more arguments passed OR parenthesis are used, otherwise Ruby method calls become JavaScript property accesses.
-By default, methods, lambdas, and procs return `undefined`.
+By default, methods and procs return `undefined`.

 Ruby attribute accessors, methods defined with no parameters and no parenthesis, as well as setter method definitions, are